Palakurthy-Bharadwaj/DeepEdge_Assignment/README.md

 * OpenCV

+**Rationale behind the dataset choice:**

+- As mentioned in the document, the image size is fixed, i.e., 50x50.
+So irrespective of the choice of dataset, the maximum number of distinct images that can be generated that satisfy our task is 2500.
+- Randomly assigning the white pixel to each image ensures that the model learns to identify pixel positions based on image features rather than memorizing specific coordinates.
+- This approach promotes the development of a robust model that can accurately predict pixel locations, regardless of their placement within the image.
+- Exposing the model to a wide range of pixel positions through random assignment fosters generalization, preventing bias towards specific patterns.
+- This particular approach results in a controlled way of creating the dataset while not sacrificing randomness.

 **Data Generation (optional - already included in the repo)**

 The script `data_generation.py` generates a synthetic dataset of 50x50 grayscale images with a single white pixel at a random location.
 Corresponding labels (x, y) coordinates are saved in separate text files.